EMDR Therapy for Emotional Neglect and CPTSD in Adults

 They may notice:

-• they know they’re not “too much” or “not enough,” but still feel that way
+• they know logically they’re not “too much” or “not enough,” but it still feels true

 • they can explain their past, but it still lives in their body